kubernetes-sigs/cluster-api/docs/book/src/developer/providers/contracts/bootstrap-config.md

 # Contract rules for BootstrapConfig

-Bootstrap providers SHOULD implement an BootstrapConfig resource.
+Bootstrap providers SHOULD implement a BootstrapConfig resource.

-The goal of an BootstrapConfig resource is to generates bootstrap data that is used to bootstrap a Kubernetes node.
+The goal of a BootstrapConfig resource is to generates bootstrap data that is used to bootstrap a Kubernetes node.
 These may be e.g. [cloud-init] scripts.

 The BootstrapConfig resource will be referenced by one of the Cluster API core resources, Machine.